 Roadside safety addresses the area outside the roadway and is an important component of total highway design.
 There are numerous reasons why a vehicle leaves the roadway, including driver error and behaviors.
 Regardless of the reason, a roadside design can reduce the severity and subsequent consequences of a roadside encroachment.
 From a crash reduction and severity perspective, the ideal highway has roadsides and median areas that are relatively flat and unobstructed by objects.
 It is also recognized that different facilities have different needs and considerations, and these issues are considered in any final design.

 It is not possible to provide a clear zone free of objects at all locations and under all circumstances.
-The engineer faces many tradeoffs in design decision-making, balancing needs of the environment, right of way, and various modes of transportation.
+The engineer faces many tradeoffs in design decision-making such as balancing needs of the environment, right of way, and various modes of transportation.
 The fact that recommended design values related to the installation of barrier and other mitigation countermeasures are presented in this chapter, does not mean that WSDOT is required to modify or upgrade existing locations to meet current criteria.

 Roadside safety may be addressed by projects identified through priority programming, during certain preservation project activities (See Chapter 1120), or may be considered by projects as part of a safety analysis (See Chapter 321).
 Elements such as sideslopes, fixed objects, and water are all features that a vehicle might encounter when it leaves the roadway and become part of such an analysis.
+Roadside safety devices; such as a traffic barriers, bridge barriers, transitions, impact attenuators, or breakaway devices, are all features that may be installed specifically to mitigate a roadside condition.

 On projects where the need to mitigate objects is determined based on location related to Design Clear Zone, consider the following mitigation measures in this order: (See 1600.02 Clear Zone)